VGITA777/movie-ez-api/README.md

 # TODO

+- [ ] Update rate-limiting to be Role-based instead of the default implemented by Slf4j.
-- [ ] Update the /media/** endpoint controllers to use the @ModelAttribute annotation.
+- [x] Update the /media/** endpoint controllers to use the @ModelAttribute annotation.